-By learning about and coming to understand both scripture and reasoning from one's lama, the prajn> that arises from study will be born and one will be delivered from its counterpart, the pall of not knowing scripture and reasoning.
-Moreover, fioiya Candrakirti says:
+By learning about and coming to understand both scripture and reasoning from one's lama, the prajna that arises from study will be born and one will be delivered from its counterpart, the "pall" of not knowing scripture and reasoning.
+Moreover, Chandrakirti says:

 Just as an entire company of blind people is easily guided to its desired destination by a single sighted person, likewise, here, understanding lifts up the sightless qualities and journeys to Victory.

 The manner by which this [understanding] realizes the extremely profound dharma is through scripture and also through reasoning; therefore . . . .

 In "Sequence of Lives":

 Learning is a lamp, for it dispels the darkness of bewilderment; the greatest of all wealth, for it cannot be earned off by thieves; like a weapon, for it conquers the enemy, perpetual bafflement; and the best of companions, for it proffers advice on how to proceed.